Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Durable Subscriptions

 A durable subscription persists even when the subscriber is offline.
-When it reconnects, it receives messages that arrived while it was disconnected.
+When it reconnects, it gets the messages that arrived while it was disconnected.

 // Pseudo-code for durable subscription